RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Medical cases can cost us anywhere from $100 to $1000 depending on the care needed.
 We typically prioritize rabbits and guinea pigs with medical issues, and we generally post fundraisers when we do, but we would like to be able to more comfortably cover that without having to rely on emergency fundraising.

 Every penny donated goes towards the pets in our program.
 We are a non-profit, 501c3 organization.
-We are 100% volunteer run, which means that our volunteers/board members are not paid.
+We are 100% volunteer run, which means that our volunteers and even board members are not paid for in-home care, answering emails and messages, transports, etc.

 Browse our Chewy wishlist and donate an item or two for the bunnies!